Sean Michaels (writer): Early career

-His articles about travel, food and culture have appeared in Brick, The Walrus, Resorts and Great Hotels, and Reader's Digest.
+His articles about travel, food and culture have appeared in Brick, The Walrus, and Reader's Digest.
 In 2010, Michaels was awarded a gold prize at the Canadian National Magazine Awards for a feature concerning the Parisian art guerrillas Les UX; this article first appeared in Brick and was later re-published by Gizmodo.
 He received a second National Magazine Award in 2013, for an article on Canadian circus, published by The Walrus.

 Michaels also writes short fiction; his short stories has been published in Maisonneuve, The New Quarterly, The Lifted Brow, and the anthologies We Are the Friction and The Art of Trespassing.

 Since 2009, Michaels has given several lectures on contemporary journalism and the music industry, including appearances at McGill University, Emerson College, Concordia University, and the Pop Montreal Symposium.
 He is a member of the Polaris Music Prize jury and assisted on the grand jury which selected Godspeed You!
 Black Emperor's 'Allelujah!
 Don't Bend!
 Ascend! as the best Canadian album of 2013.

 In 2010, Michaels formed an absurdist improv duo with Vinny Francois called Venezuela.
 They performed several early shows at the Montreal Improv Theatre.
 In 2011, they were featured at the Montreal Fringe Festival and opened for Tig Notaro.
 His most recent theatrical credit is in Mark Slutsky's acclaimed short film Sorry, Rabbi as Hasid #5.

 Us Conductors

 Michaels' debut novel, Us Conductors, was published by Random House Canada and Tin House Books (US) in 2014.
 This book is inspired by the lives of Léon Theremin, inventor of the theremin, and the musician Clara Rockmore.

 Us Conductors was named the winner of the 2014 Scotiabank Giller Prize.
 In his acceptance speech for the award, Michaels said that as a new author, it was an "unimaginable gift" to receive support from writers and publishers.
 He also addressed recent scandals surrounding abuse in arts communities - notably claims against former Giller host Jian Ghomeshi.
 "There are people in our little corner of culture who behave monstrously," he said.
 "We have to reckon with that, and change it.
 Each of us does."
-The novel was also subsequently awarded the Hugh MacLennan Prize for Fiction and named as a nominee for the International Dublin Literary Award, the Amazon.ca First Novel Award, the inaugural Kirkus Prize and the CLMP's Firecracker award for fiction.
+The novel was also subsequently awarded the Hugh MacLennan Prize for Fiction and named as a nominee for the International Dublin Literary Award, the Amazon.ca First Novel Award, the inaugural Kirkus Prize and the CLMP Firecracker Award for Fiction.